TheNHBushman.com

 There, I feel so much better!
 I’ve been wanting to say that for a long time!
 I am not the only blogger who feels like this either.
 For the record, I didn’t say anything profane to anyone.
 However,

 while sitting at the restaurant, I took this quick shot out the window.
-Please click the photo to see the large size and what the shirt says.
+Please click the photo to see the large size if you want to see what the shirt says.

 One thing you have to love about Taiwan is that there are so many places to sit and do absolutely nothing.

-It was raining like hell on the way!
+It was raining like a typhoon on the way!

 But it was only a shower and after awhile the rain went away, leaving a cool cloud cover to filter the sunlight.
 This is Hui-chen and her mother standing at the entrance to the top of the dam.